 The image of the pelican nourishing her offspring with blood from her own breast becomes a metaphor for the rigorous processes pursued by alchemists in the quest for spiritual enlightenment and the stone of the philosophers.

 The pelican takes on a new layer of meaning as a symbol of sacrifice and renewal.
-This imagery speaks to the alchemical belief in purification of the soul through trials and troubles, signifying the alchemical process of purification and a new phase of transformation.
+This imagery speaks to the spiritual belief in purification of the soul through trials and troubles, signifying the alchemical process of purification and a new phase of transformation.

 Phoenix